 PAST, INC. provides archaeological and cultural resources studies throughout the western United States.
 With diverse experience and a proven track record, our investigations are performed in a timely, cost-effective, and high-quality manner.
 Because the cost of an investigation is directly related to the nature, size, and scale of a particular project, all jobs are individually evaluated before a cost estimate is provided.
 In order to properly evaluate a project, we require that our clients first provide us a map depicting the size, shape, and location of the subject property as well as any other relevant information about the proposed project such as a project description and the identification of the agency requiring the study.
-After this information is received, we will review all of the project material and conduct a review of our in-house records.
-PAST, INC. will then develop a proposed scope-of-work and cost estimate for the project; the details of which can be quickly transmitted back to our clients by phone, Email or FAX.
+After this information is received, we will review all of the project materials and conduct a review of our in-house records for the area.
+PAST, INC. will then develop a written proposed scope-of-work and cost estimate for the project; the details of which can be quickly transmitted back to our clients in a PDF file via Email.
 Most of our contracts are based on a firm fixed price so our clients know the exact cost of an investigation; however, our services can also be billed on a time and expenses basis depending upon the scope of the project.
 To obtain a proposal from us for a specific project, please provide us with the relevant project information stated above by sending an email to RFPs@past-crm.com

 - Conducting a survey or inventory is usually the first step taken in the cultural resources evaluation process.

 - The purpose of this study is to identify any known or suspected prehistoric or historic resources that may be located on a property.

 - The scope-of-work for these projects generally include: a review or relevant documents, a records search from an archaeological information center, an on-foot field inspection of the subject property, and a written report documenting the findings of the study.

 - Within the final report recommendations are made regarding the need for further steps in the evaluation process for resources revealed during the investigation as well as those which may be inadvertently discovered during any work on the property.